-The External Examiner is also invited to read, for calibration, a selection of written work where marks are representative of the range of marks awarded.
-S/he may also choose to read any other work.
+At each stage of the assessment, the External Examiner will be invited to read, for calibration, a selection of written work from the top, middle and bottom of the range.
+Additionally, those with a borderline pass, and any work achieving a fail mark will be standardly referred.
+The External Examiner may also choose to read any other work.